 We offer several interactive programs on how to care for pets tailored for Girl Scout troops and Boy Scout packs to learn more about our Animal Community Center (ACC).
 We require a 5-scout minimum and typically schedule Scout Programs Tuesday through Saturday with start times between 10:30 a.m. - 4:30 p.m.

 To schedule: If you're interested in scheduling a Workshop, please fill out the Workshop Inquiry Form and you will be contacted within 3 business days to being scheduling your program!
+Please note, we do not hold these programs during the months of June - August.

 |Program Description||Fees||Girl Scout Levels|